About the Committee

 - To assist the Council in educating public on matters affecting the profession.

-- To explore and develop fresh avenues of work for members in public practice.
+- To explore and develop new professional avenues for members in profession in India and abroad.

 - To assist the Council in improving the communication process with representative bodies of users of services of the profession.